 Since coming to Chicago in 2003, Andy has been fortunate to work at many of the area's finest jazz venues with his own bands, as well as playing his unique brand of solo jazz guitar.
-He has backed visiting jazz names at places including The Jazz Showcase and the Harris Theater.
-Currently he plays solo guitar every Thursday at The Green Mill and leads his quartet every Wednesday at Andy's Jazz Club and performs with his trio bi-weekly at Winter’s Jazz Club.
+He has backed visiting jazz names at places including The Jazz Showcase, Ravinia and the Harris Theater.
+Currently he plays solo guitar every Thursday at The Green Mill, leads his quartet every Wednesday at Andy's Jazz Club and performs with his trio bi-weekly at Winter’s Jazz Club.

-As a sideman he has performed with internationally know jazz musicians including Howard Alden, Harry Allen, Warren Vache, Ken Peplowski, Hod O’Brien, Rebecca Kilgore, Judy Carmichael, John Pisano, Michael Feinstein, Anat Cohen, Kurt Elling, as well as many others.
+As a sideman he has performed with internationally know jazz musicians including Scott Hamilton, Howard Alden, Harry Allen, Warren Vaché, Ken Peplowski, Hod O’Brien, Rebecca Kilgore, Judy Carmichael, John Pisano, Michael Feinstein, Anat Cohen, Kurt Elling and many others.
 He has also worked with many names on the Chicago jazz scene including Russ Phillips, Don Stiernberg, Chris Foreman, Eric Schneider, Bobby Lewis and Judy Roberts.

-Andy has made many festival appearances around the world.
-Highlights include Dizzy’s Club at Jazz at Lincoln Center, the Chautauqua Jazz Party, Chicago Jazz Festival, the Cleveland Classic Jazz Party, as well as festivals in Rio de Janeiro, the Netherlands, Germany, and throughout the United States.
+Andy has made many festival and club appearances around the world.
+Highlights include Dizzy’s Club at Jazz at Lincoln Center, the Chautauqua Jazz Party, the Chicago Jazz Festival, the Cleveland Classic Jazz Party, as well as festivals in Rio de Janeiro, the Netherlands, Germany and throughout the United States.

 Andy enjoys being a member of several bands besides his own.
 He works often with vocalist Petra van Nuis, either in duo or larger groups, including Petra's Recession Seven.
 They have worked together all over Chicago and in venues throughout the country, as well as tours of Europe and Canada.